SSLs.com stopped providing Symantec certificates on December 1, 2016.

 If you opt for the "Get Comodo SSL" option, the following message will appear:

-Meanwhile, our system will take care of the replaced Symantec certificate: It will be cancelled, and the fees from it will be automatically refunded to your SSLs.com account funds for further purchasing of the mapped Comodo (now Sectigo) certificate.
+Our system will take care of the replaced Symantec certificate: It will be cancelled, and the remaining fees will be refunded to your SSLs.com account funds.

 You can check the issued refund by clicking on the corresponding “View” button: